 *You’re a Good Man, Charlie Brown and Dog Sees God will be performed in repertory.

 Auditions for plays and musicals in the Spotlight season are open to young performers up to the age of 19, depending on which show it is.
 Some shows may require limited age ranges depending on the material.
-The requirements to audition are posted for each separate show.
+The requirements to audition are posted for each separate show, linked above.